Electrical Defects During Construction

 - Frequent or intermittent local power surges or brownouts

 - Failures of electrical appliances and HVAC equipment

 - Poor planning and design of the electrical system

 If you believe you have an electrical defect, do not attempt to fix it yourself.
-It is critical that you hire a qualified electrician to troubleshoot and diagnose the problem and then speak to a lawyer about seeking compensation.
-Once properly diagnosed, a strategy for redesigning and repairing the system can be devised based on the defect.
+It is critical to hire a qualified electrician to troubleshoot and diagnose the problem and speak to a lawyer.
+Once properly diagnosed, a strategy for redesigning and repairing the system can be devised.

 Electrical defects can require costly repairs that may cause additional damage.
 Electrical systems are installed during the framing stage of construction when interior walls and ceilings are accessible.
 Rework and repairs performed after a structure is built can require the removal and replacement of ceiling and wall surfaces.
 Undiagnosed electrical defects can wreak havoc on electronics, appliances, and other equipment.
 An electrical defect may, in fact, cause premature failures of appliances and other electrical equipment.
 If you notice a pattern of frequent and otherwise unexplained failures of electric appliances or equipment, you may reasonably suspect an electrical system defect.

 An electrical defect may be the result of poor planning, design, or workmanship.
-A thorough evaluation can help determine whether an electrical system defect exists, and if so, what the root cause of the defect was.
-Depending on the root cause, responsibility for the defect may lie with the builder, an engineer, electrician, HVAC installer / technician, equipment manufacturer, or other party.
+A thorough evaluation can help determine whether an electrical system defect exists, and, if so, what the cause of the defect was.
+Depending on the cause, responsibility for the defect may lie with the builder, an engineer, electrician, HVAC installer/technician, equipment manufacturer, or another party.
 If you have suffered a serious financial loss as a result of an electrical system defect in your home or commercial property, you may be entitled to recover damages.

 Contact a Houston construction defect attorney to learn more about your options: (888) 493-1629.
 Your review is free!